rotimi2020/Data-Analyst-Portfolio/rossmann_store_sales_analysis/README.md

 ---

+## Insights & Key Findings
+- Sales exhibit strong seasonal patterns tied to holidays and promotions.
+- Store-specific factors influence sales volume.
+- Outliers and missing data, if unaddressed, skew insights and models.
+- Promotion periods correlate with spikes in sales.

+---

 # DAX Overview for Rossmann Store Sales Analysis

 **Data Analysis Expressions (DAX)** are formulas used in Power BI to create dynamic measures and calculated columns, enabling sophisticated data analysis and reporting.